spinnaker/spinnaker.github.io/setup/security/authorization/service-accounts/index.md

 of roles.
 Therefore, Front50 is the most logical place to configure a service account.
 There is no UI for creating service accounts at the moment.

+Users with all the roles defined in the service account can grant a pipeline "Run as <service account>" but only if the service account itself has EXECUTE  access to that app.
+Users with EXECUTE access to the app can then run the pipeline with additional set of roles (e.g. access to a provider account or some other app).

-TODO: Update when Halyard supports service accounts.
-Until then, you'll need to run:
+Until Halyard supports creation of service accounts, you'll need to run:

 ```bash
 FRONT50=http://front50.url:8080